Feyerabend/obsolete/STRUCT.md

 }
 ```

-Three methods in Listing 3.1 are recursive.
+Three methods in List 3.1 are recursive.
 Because the nodes are clustered
 with fields that point to other nodes, the methods can use them
 to perform their manipulations.
 Based on the own node: the length of
 the chain, return the object the node is associated with or look for
 if a particular item is in the chain.

-*Iteratorer*
+### Iterators

 A problem with the list in 3.1 is that all operations become fast
 depending on letting the list manage the routines itself.
 A relative